Birring NDE Center – Eddy Current Training (ECT)

 Eddy Current for carbon steel weld inspection

 This is a special application, normally offshore, where eddy current in used for carbon steel weld inspection.
 Typically these welds have a heavy paint coating and eddy current is used in lieu of magnetic particle inspections.
 This application uses special ECT weld probes that are lift-off insensitive.
-The inspection also requires specific training.
+The inspection also requires specific technique and training.

 Eddy Current for Clad Thickness